 Carpeting in a sunroom or three-season room makes perfect sense, especially in colder months.
 Carpet keeps feet insulated from the winter chill, and it can absorb and hold warmth from sunlight in a way tile or laminate simply can’t.
 Sorry, enclosed porch owners—we simply can’t endorse using carpet, even carpet tiles, on a porch.
 Unless, of course, you want to replace them after every rainstorm!

 Unlike wall-to-wall carpet, peel-and-stick carpet tiles are simple to install and easy to replace.
 They come in an endless range of materials, patterns, colors, and piles—all of which you can mix and match to create your own custom carpeting.
-Plus, you can buy them by the crate from Lowes, Home Depot, or even Amazon.
+Plus, you can buy them in a crate from Lowes, Home Depot, or even Amazon.

 #5.
 Tile: Classic and Creative